Parasite Prevention and Control

 - Fleas – Fleas attach themselves to pets and live by sucking their blood.
-Fleas can cause severe skin irritation, misery for the pet, anemia, allergy and intestinal parasites in pets.
-Fleas travel easily from one pet to another, and can also be found in the carpeting and upholstery of homes where pets have been infested by fleas.
+Fleas can cause severe skin irritation, misery for the pet, anemia, allergies and intestinal parasites.
+Fleas travel easily from one pet to another and can also be found in the carpeting and upholstery of homes where pets have been infested by fleas.

 - Ticks – Ticks attach themselves to pets and lodge on the skin while they suck blood from the pet.
 Ticks can transmit diseases like Lyme disease.

 - Mosquitoes – Mosquitoes live off pets in the same way they live off humans.
 Mosquitoes can transmit heartworm infection to pets.

 There are many ways that your Staten Island Veterinarian can prevent your pet from being affected by parasites, including: